bopith/WebScraper/README.md

 # WebScraper
 This repository contains a notebook for the web scraping project.
-For the experiment, we were trying to scrap the contents of Legislative Reports from [this link](https://www.ucop.edu/operating-budget/budgets-and-reports/legislative-reports/2021-22-legislative-session.html).
+For the experiment, we were trying to scrap the contents of Legislative Reports from [this link](https://www.ucop.edu/operating-budget/budgets-and-reports/legislative-reports/2021-22-legislative-session.html) and save them in a dataframe.

 ## Libraries
 - Pandas